openias/openias.github.io/_posts/2020-04-11-swedens-covid19-strategy.md

 title:  "The Incorrect Assumption Behind Sweden's COVID-19 Strategy"
 date:   2020-04-11 16:26:02 +0200
 categories: social
+summary: "The official story is that our strategy is unique because we are unique, with high levels of trust in experts and government.
+But unfortunately the truth seems to be that our strategy is based on an incorrect assumption."
 author_name: Bj&ouml;rn Smedman
 author_url: /author/bjorn
 author_avatar: bjorn
+author_twitter: bjornsing
 show_avatar: true
 read_time: 10
 feature_image: feature-covid19